zadyson/GenoParatyphi/README.md

 # Use bowtie to map reads to the Paratyphi A AKU_12601 (FM200053) reference genome

-For example, to align paired end reads to the CT18 reference genome sequence:
+For example, to align paired end reads to the Paratyphi A AKU_12601 (FM200053) reference genome sequence:

 bowtie2-build ...